turbits/SSDCS-IDA/README.md

 - Install pipenv: `pip install pipenv==2023.2.18`
 - Run the following to enter the virtual env (run this in the project root): `pipenv shell`
 - Install all required packages from the Pipfile (run this in the project root): `pipenv install`
-- Add the `.env` file provided to you to the root of the project
+- Add the `.env` file provided to you to the root of the project (depending on OS you might need to enable hidden files to see/make this)
   - **IMPORTANT**: add your local PostgreSQL superuser credentials to the `.env` file; the default is `postgres` for username, and password is whatever it was set to during/after installation
 - Run the following command to start the server:
   - `python manage.py runserver`
 - Run the DB migrations for the Django apps:
+  - `python manage.py makemigrations`
   - `python manage.py migrate`
 - TODO: automate database seeding
 - Access the web interface at `http://localhost:8000/`